gitbito/AI-Automation/documentation/create_overview_doc/README.md

 ## Limitations

-- Supports only Python and JavaScript files.
+- Currently supports only Python and JavaScript files.
+See below to add support for additional languages.
 - Ignores hidden directories.
 - Prioritizes Python over JavaScript in Code2Flow for modules containing both.
 - Modules without Python or JavaScript won't have flow maps.